baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.7.0 - March 22, 2017 =

-- Added: 'composer.json' file, requiring mPDF with it and using autoloading.
+- Added: 'composer.json' file, requiring mPDF and using autoloading.
 - Added: Ability to use custom fonts without changing mPDF lib.
 This is a WooCommerce PDF Invoices Premium feature.
 - Added: Class `BEWPI_Template` which serves all template data.
 Your custom template needs an update!
 - Improved: Uploads directory by moving all files (templates/invoices/fonts) to new 'uploads/woocommerce-pdf-invoices/' directory.